 A Letter from the Executive Director, Laurie Morelli

 Welcome to the Transportation Children's Center (TCC).
-Twenty--eight years ago I was honored to have been selected as the Center's first Executive Director.
-Now, as we enter our twenty-ninth year, I continue to be part of a team dedicated in serving the needs of working parents and their children in the workplace, a concept supported by state officials, transportation employees, childcare professionals and parents.
+Thirty-one years ago, I was honored to have been selected as the Center's first Executive Director.
+Now, as we enter our thirty-second year, I continue to be part of a team dedicated in serving the needs of working parents and their children in the workplace, a concept supported by state officials, transportation employees, childcare professionals and parents.
 The Center, beautifully designed and well-equipped, provides a stimulating and nurturing environment for the children of